AshleyF/Forthkit/hardware/register/readme.md

         }
 ```

-The `dump` instruction will facilitate using this machine to build boot images.
+The `read` and `write` instructions allow loading and saving block files and will facilitate using this machine to build boot images.

 ## Assembler